OXBO Energy

 Coming Soon

-BIOT-κ is built for shallow geoexchange borefields — but its anti-collision models, wellbore schematics, rig state classification, and mechanical specific energy analysis are all built to scale instantly to deep directional bores and mineral wells.
+BIOT-κ is built for shallow geoexchange borefields — but its anti-collision models, wellbore schematics, rig state classification, and mechanical specific energy analysis are all built to scale to deep directional bores.
 The same analytical engine that optimizes a 400-meter vertical bore handles a 5,000-foot horizontal well without modification.

 Consulting Services